 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 1983, Vanity Fair is a magazine of popular culture, fashion, and current affairs published by Condé Nast in the United States.
-They currently publish five international editions of the magazine and the editor is Radhika Jones.
+They currently publish five international editions of the magazine, and the editor is Radhika Jones.

 Funded by / Ownership

 Vanity Fair is owned by Condé Nast Inc., which attracts more than 164 million consumers across its 19 brands and media.
 Revenue is generated through subscription sales and advertising.

 In review, Vanity Fair primarily covers culture, fashion, and current affairs.
 They occasionally report on politics using very strong, emotionally loaded words such as this: TRUMP LOSES HIS MIND IN 60-TWEET TIRADE AFTER FIREFIGHTERS ENDORSE BIDEN.
 This story is properly sourced to well-known media outlets such as the New York Times.
 Editorially, story selection almost always favors the left, and they routinely report negatively on the right.

 - As part of a federal lawsuit, U.S. President Donald Trump admitted criminal wrongdoing and said or argued to the effect that “My crimes can’t be investigated while I’m president.” – FALSE